A bone scan shows up changes or abnormalities in the bones. It is also called:

 At the hospital

 You might have a test scan immediately after the injection.

-You wait for about 4 hours while the radioactive liquid travels through the blood and collects in your bones.
+You wait for about 4 hours while the radioactive tracer travels through the blood and collects in your bones.

 Waiting for the scan

 Your radiographer asks you to drink plenty while you wait for your scan.
-This flushes the radionuclide liquid around your body.
+This flushes the radioactive tracer around your body.

 A bone scan looks for abnormal areas in your bones.
 Before your scan you have an injection of a small amount of radioactive substance.
 This is not enough to be harmful.